-Quercetin is a flavonoid that has antioxidant, anti-inflammatory, and anti-histamine activities.
+Quercetin is a flavonoid that has antioxidant, anti-inflammatory, anti-cancer, and anti-histaminic activities.
 It is also considered a phytoestrogen.

 The richest source of quercetin is caper berries.
 Other sources are onions, dill, kale, buckwheat, cranberry, watercress, black plums, apples, sweet potatoes, sea buckthorn, chokeberry, and prickly pear.

 The conditions that may benefit from quercetin are: